Illustration by Jim Tsinganos (IA Illustration Awards, 2015): Which is my authentic Self?

 4.1 Socio-political autonomy in relation to private autonomy

-The architecture of the lifeworld is not arbitrary but requires being rational to support its members developing and maintaining personal autonomy.
-This implies psychological prerequisites such as successful childhood socialisation, a functional public education system and independent media allowing for the open discussion and negotiation of societal problems.
+The architecture of the lifeworld is not arbitrary but requires being rational to support its members in developing and maintaining personal autonomy.
+This implies psychological prerequisites such as successful childhood socialization, a functional public education system, and independent media allowing for the open discussion and negotiation of societal problems.

 Picture above: Public education is a good example for the social scaffolding of individual autonomy by providing lifeworld resources.
 Image by The Portsmouth Grammar School